nahuhs/Shuhan-Zhang-Portfolio/final_project_part_two.md

 ### Call to Actions
 1. Focus on the main social media platforms to distribute marketing ads, like Instagram, YouTube, and TikTok.
-2. Gather user feedbacks frequently to see what are the attitueds towards social media marketing or influencer marketing.
+2. Gather user feedbacks frequently to see what are the attitudes towards social media marketing or influencer marketing.
 Making relative strategies to distribute the proper amount of ads to proper influencers posts or videos is a key element to avoid negative user feedback.
 3. Some strategies on how to find the appropriate influencers for social media marketing (Embed one YouTube Video I saw could be useful).

 ## User Research

+a.
+The target audience you hope to reach with your story

+b. your approach to identifying representative individuals to interview;

+c. your interview script;

+d. the findings from your interviews;

+e. changes you plan on implementing to your visualizations next week to address the issues identified.